A plea to publishers and printers.

 A message to publishers both professional and independent, if a printer cannot manage to find the correct grain of paper for your printed book they should not try to make the book at all.
 If they supply a book with the wrong grain you have every right to request a new print run.
 It is not OK to produce a book on the wrong grain stock.
 You are not responsible for knowing this, nor are you responsible for making sure they are using the correct grain stock.
 You can, however, with your newfound knowledge, ask the question of the printer and could help them do their job by ensuring they will in fact produce a book where the pages (and cover) are the correct grain.

 This is not new information, this is not a hack, it is ‘Printing 101’.
-Book stocks, be it covers, endpapers, or inside pages, need to have the grain running vertically or parallel with the spine, or as I like to say head to tail.
+Book stocks, be it covers, endpapers, or inside pages, need to have the grain running vertically or parallel with the spine, in layman’s terms head to tail.